kaosmicadei/rs-lisp/README.md

-An implentantion of a minimal Lisp dialect in Rust
+A minimal Lisp dialect implement in Rust